 UTMs include intelligence-based services such as an Intrusion Detection System, (IPS) which analyzes incoming packets in order to identify suspicious activity.
 Once detected, an IPS will issue an alert and then attempt to eliminate the threat.
 Antivirus gateways have become a staple in order to cleanse incoming web traffic of malicious code and viruses.
 Basic web filtering is another popular component today as web filtering encompasses much more than eliminating games sites and web sites exhibiting poor taste.
 Web filtering also combats known launching sites for malware as well as parked sites that can be used for malware delivery or typosquatting.
 Some UTM devices even scan traffic at the layer 7 application layer to discern undesired traffic such as peer-to-peer traffic or media streaming.

 A firewall is only as effective as its configuration, however.
 Often times, outgoing firewall rules are ignored, yet their inclusion is vital to prevent outgoing SPAM and worms from spreading to the Internet, which can result in the blacklisting of your public IP addresses.
 It is important to have a knowledgeable cyber security professional on staff or contract one for implementation and support.
 For smaller businesses can utilize a managed services provider.
+Additionally, for added layers of protection you may want to consider the implementation of a firewall.
+For more information regarding VXLAN with multi-protocol BGP you may want to follow this link: mb bgp – Indeni.
+Irregardless of the network perimeter firewall methods you deploy it is essential that they are regularly and rigorously tested.

 We live in a mobile world today in which computing devices are regularly transported outside of the protection of the enterprise perimeter.
 In these instances, your company laptops and tablets are completely vulnerable.
 For this reason, it is imperative to enable and configure a software based firewall on all mobile computing devices.
 Fortunately, Windows operating systems are integrated with an effective firewall component so no additional cost or licensing is required.
 Windows Defender, which is included with Windows 10 goes beyond the mere routine of port protection and is constantly being updated in each subsequent branch update with new features including intelligence based scanning.
 A host based firewall can also serve as a tool of last resort when the device resides within the enterprise itself.
 Again, a local firewall must be configured correctly to not only protect the host device but also not inhibit its users from running authorized applications and tasks required to do their job.